Accessibility · AI · Native iOS

 The Work

 253 million people worldwide live with visual impairment.
-GPS-powered navigation tools work outdoors, but they go silent the moment you step inside a building.
+GPS-powered navigation works outdoors, but goes silent the moment you step inside a building.
 Hospitals, airports, office buildings, transit stations — the indoor spaces where wayfinding matters most are exactly where existing tools fail.
 The alternatives are asking strangers, relying on sighted guides, or simply avoiding unfamiliar places entirely.

-Fathom is a native iOS app that turns the phone camera into an AI-powered navigation companion — one that watches silently, speaks only when it matters, and guides users turn-by-turn through any indoor space without pre-loaded maps, installed beacons, or help from another person.
+Fathom is a native iOS app that turns the phone camera into an AI-powered navigation companion.
+It watches continuously, speaks only when it matters, and guides users turn-by-turn through any indoor space without pre-loaded maps, installed beacons, or help from another person.
 It works anywhere, on the first visit.
+Fathom is available at fathomvision.app and on TestFlight for beta users.

 The Problem